GenomicsStandardsConsortium/gensc.github.io/index.md

 The Genomic Standards Consortium (GSC) is an open-membership working body formed in September 2005.
 The aim of the GSC is making genomic data discoverable.
 The GSC enables genomic data integration, discovery and comparison through international community-driven standards.

 For the active GSC website, please visit https://gensc.org/.

+# News
+we should insert an active news feed here showing title and topic of most recent news itmes added, but I have no idea how to do that.

 ## The new layout
 *[Home](/)